Ultra Music Festival: 2022

 After the move to Virginia Key in 2019 and cancellations due to the COVID-19 pandemic in 2020 and 2021, Ultra Music Festival returned to the Bayfront Park location for the 2022 edition on March 25, 26 and 27, 2022.
 The Phase 1 lineup for the festival was revealed on October 26, 2021, featuring Kygo, Martin Garrix, Nina Kraviz, and Gareth Emery among others.
 Phase 2 of the lineup was revealed on November 17, adding Afrojack (ft.
 MC Ambush), Armin van Buuren, Tiesto and others, with the final lineup revealed on February 1, 2022.

-Hardwell performed as the closing act of the festival after being announced as an "exclusive" guest "presenting a highly anticipated performance by one of the most iconic artists in electronic music history".
+Hardwell returned as a surprise closing act following a multi-year hiatus from activity, debuting a new techno-influenced style, and subsequently announcing the new album Rebels Never Die and an upcoming world tour.

+In May 2022, Ultra announced that it had renewed its lease of Bayfront Park through 2027.